jgbarbosa/vis/docs/intro_to_linux/intro_to_linux_01.md

 These are all good reasons to use Linux.
 But the *real* reasons we are learning Linux today are:

  * **Most supercomputers you will use operate on Linux**
- * **Most life sciences software packages you will use were probably designed and optimized for Linux**
+ * **Most visualization packages will use were probably designed and optimized for Linux**

 ### Topics Covered